Nikon D3400 vs Canon 60D

 It is notable that the D3400 offers wifi support, while the 60D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the D3400 and the 60D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the D3400 was followed by the Nikon D3500.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D3400 vs Canon 60D